A Quick Guide to Local Prosecution

 Am I willing to accept the sacrifices in exchange for the rewards of public service?

 There are sacrifices in becoming a prosecutor.
-Even after many years, prosecutors earn less than first year associates at major law firms.
-Prosecutors will not have the same perks and benefits as attorneys at law firms.
-ADAs regularly type their own motions, do their own photocopying, and have little or no paralegals to help with the vast paperwork.
+Besides salary, prosecutors will not have the same perks and benefits as attorneys at many large law firms.
+ADAs regularly type their own motions, do their own photocopying, and have few or no paralegals to help with paperwork.
 For most people who have chosen the path of a public service career in prosecution, the rewards outweigh the costs.

 “The primary reason I enjoy being a prosecutor is the feeling that I am doing something important, something that matters to people and to society.
 Most days I leave my job feeling good about myself, and feeling like I have accomplished something that will affect people in a positive way.
 I truly believe in what I do, and every day I look forward to going to work.
 I don’t think that you can get that from many jobs in the legal field.”